Bridgeport Man Pleads Guilty to Federal Gun Charge

 U.S. Attorney's Office, District of Connecticut

-Vanessa Roberts Avery, United States Attorney for the District of Connecticut, announced that LAMAIN HEARD, 31, of Bridgeport, pleaded guilty today in Hartford federal court to unlawful possession of a firearm and ammunition by a felon.
+Vanessa Roberts Avery, United States Attorney for the District of Connecticut, announced that JEROND ROGERS, JR., 30, of Bridgeport, pleaded guilty today before U.S. District Judge Stefan R. Underhill in Bridgeport to unlawful possession of a firearm by a felon.

-Heard has been detained since his federal arrest on January 21, 2022.
-Judge Underhill scheduled sentencing for August 24, at which time Heard faces a maximum term of imprisonment of 10 years.
+Judge Underhill scheduled sentencing for April 16, at which time Rogers faces a maximum term of imprisonment of 15 years.